opencollective/opencollective-frontend/README.md

 ### Environment variables

 This project requires an access to the Open Collective API.

-By default, it will try to connect to the Open Colllective staging API.
+By default, it will try to connect to the Open Colllective staging API, **you don't have to change anything**.

-If you want to connect to the Open Collective API running locally:
+If case you want to connect to the Open Collective API running locally:

 - clone, install and start [opencollective-api](https://github.com/opencollective/opencollective-api)
-- in this project, create an `.env` file (if necessary), then copy the data from the `[.env.local](.env.local)` file
+- in this project, copy [`.env.local`](.env.local) to `.env`.

 ### Start